 Unit symbols can be one or more letters (Latin or Greek, lower case or upper case) and are always upright.

-When non-SI units need to be used, give the equivalent value in SI units in brackets.
-Some equivalent units use a decimal point rather than a decimal comma, e.g. inches, feet, miles.
+When non-SI units need to be expressed, give the equivalent value in SI units first, followed by the non-SI units in brackets.

 The unit “bar” can be used as an alternative for the SI unit “pascal”, provided that the following text is included as a footnote: